arrowtype/80forty/README.md

 ## Credits

-Concept & design by Stephen Nixon / ArrowType.
+Concept, layout, case design, and PCB graphics by Stephen Nixon / ArrowType.

-Engineering by Noah Kiser / Kiser Designs.
+Engineering, code, and PCB specifications and ordering by Noah Kiser / Kiser Designs.

 ## To be continued!